colouring-cities/colouring-core/README.md

 Colouring London is being designed and built by the Centre for Advanced Spatial Analysis (CASA), University College London and funded by Historic England.
-Ordnance Survey is providing building footprints required to collect the data, facilitated by the GLA, and giving access to its API and technical support.
+Ordnance Survey is providing building footprints required to collect the data, facilitated by the Greater London Authority (GLA), and giving access to its API and technical support.